noyen1973/pinkomo/README.md

 # pinkomo
-Attempt at a platformer for Foenix F256 retro computer.
+Failed attempt at a platformer for Foenix F256 retro computer.